 NHL, players finalize agreement for 56-game season in 2021

-The NHL and players completed a deal Sunday to hold a 56-game 2021 season from Jan.
-13-May 8 with playoffs to last into July.
+Hockey is set to return Jan.
+13 after the NHL and players completed a deal Sunday to hold a 56-game season that would include playoffs lasting into July to award the Stanley Cup.

-The league’s Board of Governors voted to approve the agreement that was supported by the NHLPA executive board Friday night.
+The league's Board of Governors voted to approve the agreement that was backed by the NHL Players' Association executive board Friday night.
+The regular season is scheduled to go until May 8 with a 16-team playoff to follow.

+“It'll be exciting to get going again,” San Jose general manager Doug Wilson said on a video call.
+“It’s been a challenging year and journey.”

+The season will be highly unusual in at least one respect: There will be four divisions — North, South, East and West — and all play will be within them through the first two rounds of the playoffs to minimize travel and the potential for the coronavirus to disrupt the season.
+The North Division contains only the seven Canadian teams.

 “The National Hockey League looks forward to the opening of our 2020-21 season,” Commissioner Gary Bettman said in a statement.
 “While we are well aware of the challenges ahead, as was the case last spring and summer, we are continuing to prioritize the health and safety of our participants and the communities in which we live and play."